mmichlin66/mmichlin66.github.io/mimcss/mimcss-guide-activation-strategies.md

 ## Just-in-time Activation
 In this approach, the style rules are activated only when needed and deactivated as soon as they become not needed.
 This approach is suitable for large components that present complex UI structure, occupy the entire or a significant part of the page and stay on the screen for a while.
 This approach is NOT suitable for components that represent widgets.

-In the just-in-time approach, the style definition class becomes and essential part of the component.
+In the just-in-time approach, the style definition class becomes an essential part of the component.
 It is activated when the component is mounted and deactivated when the component is unmounted.